Show Boat: North American revivals

 After closing at the Ziegfeld Theatre in 1929, the original production toured extensively.
 The national company is notable for including Irene Dunne as Magnolia.
 Hattie McDaniel played Queenie in a 1933 West Coast production, joined by tenor Allan Jones as Ravenal.
 Show Boat was revived by Ziegfeld on Broadway in 1932 at the Casino Theatre with most of the original cast, but with Paul Robeson as Joe and Dennis King as Ravenal.

 In 1946, a major new Broadway revival was produced by Jerome Kern and Oscar Hammerstein II at the show's original home, the Ziegfeld Theatre.
 The 1946 revival featured a revised score and new song by Kern and Hammerstein, and a new overture and orchestrations by Robert Russell Bennett.
 The show was directed by Hammerstein and Hassard Short and featured Jan Clayton (Magnolia), Charles Fredricks (Ravenal), Carol Bruce (Julie), Kenneth Spencer (Joe), Helen Dowdy (Queenie), and Buddy Ebsen (Frank).
 Kern died just weeks before the January 5, 1946 opening, making it the last show he worked on.
 The production ran for 418 performances and then toured extensively.
 Its cost was reportedly $300,000, and a month before the Broadway closing, it was reported as still $130,000 from breaking even.

-Additional New York revivals were produced in 1948 and 1954 at the New York City Center.
+Additional New York revivals were produced in 1948 and 1954 at the New York City Center with the 1948 production starred Billy House as Cap'n Andy.
+The 1954 production was mounted by the New York City Opera with Burl Ives (Cap'n Andy), Laurel Hurley (Magnolia), Robert Rounseville (Ravenal), Helena Bliss (Julie), Marjorie Gateson (Parthy), Boris Aplon (Pete), Lawrence Winters (Joe), and Helen Phillips (Queenie).
 The Music Theatre of Lincoln Center company produced Show Boat in 1966 at the New York State Theater in a new production.
 It starred Barbara Cook (Magnolia), Constance Towers (Julie), Stephen Douglass (Ravenal), David Wayne (Cap'n Andy), Margaret Hamilton (Parthy) and William Warfield (Joe).
 It was produced by Richard Rodgers, and Robert Russell Bennett once again provided a new overture and revised orchestrations.